Jahmari Clarke

-Jahmari Oshown Clarke (born 2 October 2003) is a professional footballer who plays as a forward for EFL League One club Forest Green Rovers, on loan from EFL Championship club Reading.
+Jahmari Oshown Clarke (born 2 October 2003) is a professional footballer who plays as a forward for Montego Bay United in the Jamaica Premier League.
 Born in England, he is a youth international for Jamaica.

 Career

 Clarke made his professional debut with Reading in a 3–0 EFL Cup loss to Swansea City on 10 August 2021.
-Seven days later, 17 August 2021, Clarke replaced replaced George Pușcaș in the 76th minute during a 3–2 defeat to Bristol City to make his league debut.
+Seven days later, 17 August 2021, Clarke replaced George Pușcaș in the 76th minute during a 3–2 defeat to Bristol City to make his league debut.
 Clarke's first goals for Reading came on 6 November 2021, when he again came off the bench to replace George Pușcaș, and then scored both Reading's goals in a 2-1 victory over Birmingham City.

 On 7 July 2022, Reading confirmed that Clarke had signed a new contract with the club.

 On 29 October 2022, Clarke joined Woking on a month-long youth loan deal.
 On 31 January 2023, Clarke joined Forest Green Rovers on loan for the remainder of the season.

+On 7 December 2023, Clarke joined Boreham Wood on loan until 28 January 2024.

+On 16 March 2024, Clarke joined Yeovil Town on loan until the end of the season.

+On 23 May 2024, Reading announced he would be released in the summer once his contract expired.

+On 17 August 2024, Clarke joined National League side Wealdstone on a short-term deal.
+On 30 August 2024, Wealdstone announced that Clarke had been released from his contract.

+On 12 November 2024, Basingstoke Town announced the signing of Clarke on a short-term contract.

+In March 2025, Clarke returned to National League side Yeovil Town on non-contract terms.

+On 25 August 2025, Clarke signed for Montego Bay United in the Jamaica Premier League.